-Continuing law places restrictions on the content of the advertisements including prohibiting the use of the words "free," "no cost," "without cost," "no additional cost," "at no extra cost," or similar words with respect to any benefit or service unless true.
-The act adds to that requirement a prohibition from using those words in relation to a life insurance policy unless true.
+Current law requires viatical settlement licensees to maintain a system of control over the content, form, and method of dissemination of all advertisements of their contracts, products, and services.
+Current law also requires that the form and content of the advertisements be sufficiently complete and clear so as to avoid deception and places restrictions on the content of the advertisements including prohibiting the use of the words "free," "no cost," "without cost," "no additional cost," "at no extra cost," or similar words with respect to any benefit or service unless true.
+The bill adds to that requirement a prohibition from using those words in relation to a life insurance policy unless true.
 (R.C.
 3916.17.)